AugustNagro/scalajs-ng/README.md

 To define some routes, create an object extending `RouteDeclaration`.

-To use the routes, override the `routing` variable and import it in an NgModule.
+To use the routes, define the `routing` variable and import it in an NgModule.

-To define custom routing providers, override `routingProviders`, and include it in an NgModule's `providers`.
+To define custom routing providers, define `routingProviders`, and include it in an NgModule's `providers`.

 Example: